Indian anchovy: Description

+Distribution and habitat

-It is a small schooling fish found in depth of 20-50m in most of the tropical areas of the Indo-pacific ocean from Madagascar and Mauritius eastward to Australia and further east to Samoa westwards.
-Recently recorded for the first time in the Mediterranean Sea (off Israel, 2015), it probably migrated via the Suez Canal.
+The Indian anchovy is a small schooling fish found at a depth of 20-50m in most of the tropical areas of the Indo-Pacific ocean from Madagascar and Mauritius eastward to Australia and further east to Samoa westwards.
+Recently recorded for the first time in the Mediterranean Sea (off Palestine, 2015), it probably migrated via the Suez Canal.
 It is likely present in adjacent countries but overlooked in the Mediterranean due to its external resemblance to other engraulids in the region.